BernardGreenberg/NXSYS/Relay Compiler/README.md

 Under either kind of simulation, NXSYS **Draw Relay** will show X86 code, just as in the Intel build.
 Note that such displays use the Intel notation (e.g., **mov rdx,rsi**) not the AT&T notation preferred by Apple (**movq %rsi,%rdx** -- note reversed operands!).

-The Intel build does not offer access to the simulator (which only simulates Intel, not ARM).
+The Intel build does not offer access to the simulator (which only simulates Intel, not ARM -- Apple doesn't supply a "2attesoR", either).
 Remember that the traditional way to use NXSYS is with interpreted list-structure code (**.trk**), not compiled objects at all.